CryptoExperts/IronMask/src/getting_started_dev.md

 represent multiplications.

 Consider a 8-share multiplication gadget.
 It contains 64 multiplications.
-With this representation, the mutliplication part of two variables can be xored with a single xor instead of 64.
+With this representation, the multiplication part of two variables can be xored with a single xor instead of 64.

 In practice, using this optimization provides a speedup of ~x2